Amrum (film): Production

 The film was first announced in 2022, and is based on the childhood memories of German director and screenwriter Hark Bohm, a long-standing friend of director Fatih Akin.
 It is produced by Bombero International and Warner Bros.
 Film Productions Germany, in co-production with Rialto Film.
 Bohm had initially planned to direct the film himself before handing directorial duties to Akin, who co-wrote the screenplay.

 The cast is led by child actors Jasper Billerbeck and Kian Köppke, and also includes Laura Tonke, Diane Kruger, Lisa Hagmeister, Detlev Buck, Matthias Schweighöfer and Lars Jessen.

 Principal photography took place in Hamburg, Germany, as well as in Denmark and the island of Amrum, and began in April 2024.

 Release

+The film had its world premiere at the Cannes Premiere section of the 2025 Cannes Film Festival, on 15 May.
+It marked Akin's return to Cannes' Official Selection after 8 years.
+It was also selected for the International competition section of the 56th International Film Festival of India in November 2025.

-The film was released in German theaters on 25 September 2025 by Warner Bros.
+It was released in German theaters on 9 October 2025 by Warner Bros.
 Pictures.

-It will compete in the International competition section of the 56th International Film Festival of India in November 2025.
+Kino Lorber acquired the U.S. rights; the film was screened at Quad Cinema in New York City April 17–June 4, 2026.

+Reception

+Box office

+It grossed $8 million at the German box office.
+Grossing $9.3 million worldwide.

+Critical response

+On review aggregator Rotten Tomatoes, the film holds an approval rating of 98% based on 46 reviews, with an average rating of 7.4/10.
+The website's critical consensus states: "All the more emotionally powerful because of its dramatic restraint, Amrum is a painterly coming-of-age picture that thoughtfully expands filmmaker Fatih Akin's career-spanning exploration of German identity".
+On Metacritic, the film has a weighted average score of 76 out of 100, based on 14 critics, indicating "generally favorable reviews".